dhth/dfft/README.md

 approach.
 Most agentic tools will print the changes they make as they make them, but more often than not, the output gets scrolled out of view pretty fast.
 I wanted a fast and simple tool that would let me peruse the changes made by these agents at my own pace via a keyboard driven TUI.

-So, I wrote `dfft`.
+`dfft` came out of my attempts at finding a good balance between letting AI agents operate freely and having control over every little change in my codebases.
+The hope is that the added transparency `dfft` provides helps me understand the process AI agents follow when implementing a change, and also lets me catch issues early.

 💾 Installation
 ---